Compliance

 Automated Archiving Tools

 Modern archiving tools make WhatsApp compliance easier.
-Solutions like Archive Intel and ClientWindow offer features such as:
+Solutions like Archive Intel and ClientWindow are tailored for financial institutions, offering features such as:

-Quartz provides AI-driven compliance tools that archive WhatsApp messages seamlessly, supporting FINRA and SEC compliance.
+Quartz provides AI-driven compliance tools that archive WhatsApp messages seamlessly, without needing extra devices.
+These tools support FINRA and SEC compliance by automating reporting and detecting misuse.

 2. Security and Encryption

 Protecting sensitive client communications is a key part of WhatsApp compliance.
-This aligns with regulatory requirements like FCA's SYSC 13.9.
+This aligns with regulatory requirements like FCA's SYSC 13.9, which mandates firms to safeguard communications against unauthorized access and breaches.

 End-to-End Encryption

-WhatsApp's built-in end-to-end encryption provides a solid starting point.
-However, to meet strict regulatory standards, firms need additional measures like:
+WhatsApp's built-in end-to-end encryption provides a solid starting point for security.
+However, to meet strict regulatory standards like those set by FINRA or FCA, firms need additional measures tailored for compliance.

-• Message Integrity and Audit Trail: Digital signatures, timestamping, and logging.
+Message Integrity and Audit Trail Digital signatures, timestamping, and logging Verifies authenticity and tracks message history

-Ensure proper documentation with digital consent forms and timestamped electronic records.
-Provide a detailed list of allowed message types and secure client acknowledgment.
+Communication Scope Provide a detailed list of allowed message types and get written acknowledgment.

 Communication Risks